canonical/cloud-init/doc/rtd/topics/tutorials/qemu-debugging.rst

    $ curl 0.0.0.0:8000/vendor-data

-Did the imds webserver serve the files it was expected to serve?
+Did the IMDS webserver serve the expected files?
 ================================================================

-When launching Qemu, if the webserver prints out 404 errors, then try to figure out why those files can't be served.

-Did you forget to start the server in the temp directory?
+If the webserver prints out 404 errors when launching Qemu, then first check that you started the server in the temp directory.

-Were the configurations inside of the file correct?
+Were the configurations inside the file correct?
 ===================================================
 When launching Qemu, if the webserver shows that it succeeded in serving ``user-data``, ``meta-data``, and ``vendor-data``, but you cannot log in, then